Azure/bacc/README.md

 Let's start by looking at the available parameters and their usage.

-* __batchServiceObjectId__ (REQUIRED): batch service object id; this cab be obtained by executing the following command in Azure Cloud Shell with Bash (or similar terminal):
+* __batchServiceObjectId__: batch service object id; this cab be obtained by executing the following command in Azure Cloud Shell with Bash (or similar terminal):
    `az ad sp list --display-name "Microsoft Azure Batch" --filter "displayName eq 'Microsoft Azure Batch'" | jq -r '.[].id'`.
+This is __REQUIRED__ when the batch config specifies `poolAllocationMode` as `UserSubscription`.
+Can be omitted otherwise.
-* __environment__: a short string used to identify the deployment environment; for example, one can use this parameter to distinguish between production and development deployments; initialized to 'dev', by default.
+* __environment__: a short string used to identify the deployment environment; for example, one can use this parameter to distinguish between production and development deployments; initialized to `dev`, by default.
 * __prefix__: a short string as a prefix for resources groups and other subscription level resources created
 * __location__: a string identifying the location for all the resources; initialized to the deployment location, by default.
 * __enableApplicationPackages__: when set to `true` additional resources will be deployed to support